pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 the image bigger.
 We make sure the center of the new image matches the center of the old image, so it rotates without moving.

-The last method is `punched()` which tells the sprite to enter its dizzy state.
+The last method is `get_punched()` which tells the sprite to enter its dizzy state.
 This will cause the image to start spinning.
-It also makes a copy of the current image named "original".

 Initialize Everything